xenify-io/litepaper/README.md

 With a total supply capped at 22.6 million XNF tokens, strategically divided into three core segments, Xenify has been purposefully designed to reward active participants while promoting a balanced ecosystem:

-- **21,000,000 XNF assigned for the daily auctions:** Users that participate in various activities that bolster the ongoing development of the protocol will have the chance to earn a share of the XNF tokens dedicated to the daily auctions.
+- **21,000,000 XNF assigned for the daily auctions:** Users who participate in various activities that bolster the ongoing development of the protocol will have the chance to earn a share of the XNF tokens dedicated to the daily auctions.
+In each cycle, should there be no XEN or YSL burners, the XNF allocation initially designated for the burn auction will be distributed among swap participants, and vice versa.

   - 10,500,000 XNF (50%) is distributed to burn auction participants.
-If the burn process has not been initiated during a cycle, the daily XNF allocation for burn auction participants will be distributed among swap participants for that cycle.
+This allocation will be distributed equally, with 50% set aside for XEN burners and the remaining 50% for YSL burners.
+In the event that there are no YSL burners during a cycle, the entire daily XNF allocation designated for the burn auction will be distributed among XEN burners, and vice versa.

   - 10,500,000 XNF (50%) is distributed to users who engage in swaps on supported EVM chains.
-In the absence of swaps during a cycle, the XNF allocation for swap participants will be distributed to burn auction participants for that cycle.
+These XNF tokens will be distributed among swap participants in the form of veXNF, with an associated lock period of 1 year.

-- **100,000 XNF assigned for XNF liquidity creation:** To facilitate this, we have set aside 100,000 XNF for the protocol’s Mint Fee Manager.
-Each time a user participates in the daily burn of vXEN or vUSDy they will be contributing to the proliferation of XNF liquidity.
+- **100,000 XNF assigned for XNF liquidity creation:** To facilitate this, we have set aside 100,000 XNF for the protocol’s Burn Auction.
+Each time a user participates in the daily burn of XEN or YSL they will be contributing to the proliferation of XNF liquidity.
 This initiative bolsters the overall health of the protocol and fosters a robust liquidity pool for our community.

 - **1,500,000 XNF assigned as an exclusive airdrop for swap participants:** To encourage engagement, each chain will have an exclusive airdrop of 1,500,000 XNF for users that perform swaps before the deployment of XNF.
 The airdrop will take place on the first day of launch, and will be distributed as locked tokens, gradually unlocking over 730 days.